codepo8/developer-advocacy-handbook/working-with-your-competition.md

 If you can answer that, your tech integrity gets quite a boost and - let\'s face it - it is fun to poke at the things our peers produce.

-## Build examples using and try out competitive products
+## Build examples using and trying out competitive products

 Using services and products of your competitors is a great way to check several things: